Madeline-Shao/tiers-of-the-kingdom/README.md

 By Madeline Shao

 Tiers of the Kingdom is a tier list maker that uses an SQL database and a command line app.
-Users can create tierlists for Nintendo video games.
+Users can register an account, create tierlists for Nintendo video games, and view other users' tierlists, game statistics, etc.

 Data sourced from https://www.kaggle.com/datasets/codefantasy/list-of-best-selling-nintendo-games.